davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/ssc/connected-space.md

 +++

 The arrows in the preceding diagram demonstrate the [Specialization (pre)order](https://en.wikipedia.org/wiki/Specialization_(pre)order) for these topologies, which demonstrates some of the concepts in [Finite topological space § Connectivity](https://en.wikipedia.org/wiki/Finite_topological_space#Connectivity).
-The [Clopen sets](https://en.wikipedia.org/wiki/Clopen_set) are colored green.
+The [Clopen sets](https://en.wikipedia.org/wiki/Clopen_set) are colored purple.

 +++ {"tags": []}